-You have the right to dispute any inaccuracies in your credit report.
-Once you challenge an item in your report, the credit reporting agency has a duty to either delete the information or further investigate the matter and then get back to you.
-Unfortunately, a credit reporting agency might respond that the creditor reporting the information verified its accuracy and completeness.
-Then, that information will remain in your file.
+You have the right to dispute any inaccuracies in your credit reports.
+Once you challenge an item in a report, the credit reporting agency must either delete the information or further investigate the matter and then get back to you.

-If the credit reporting agency refuses to change your report—and you still believe the information is inaccurate or incomplete—you'll need to take more aggressive action.
+If the credit reporting agency refuses to change your report and you still believe the information is inaccurate or incomplete, you'll need to take more aggressive action.
 Here are some ideas to help you in your efforts to clean up your credit report.

 If the company can't or won't assist you in removing the inaccurate information, contact the credit reporting agency directly.
 Credit reporting agencies have toll-free numbers to handle consumer disputes about erroneous items in their credit files that aren't removed through the normal reinvestigation process.
-Go to the Equifax, Experian, and TransUnion websites to find contact information for these three nationwide credit reporting agencies.
+Go to the Equifax, Experian, and TransUnion websites for contact information for these three nationwide credit reporting agencies.

 If you have more information that backs up your claim, you can submit a new dispute to the credit reporting agency.
 Be sure to provide fresh, relevant information.
 If you dispute the same error without giving the agency any additional information, it will probably decide that your dispute is frivolous.
 Then, it doesn't have to investigate the matter further.